benmiller314/dsam2024fall/oldplans/week-01.md

 <div class="alert alert-success">
 <p>Take a look back at your notes from the start of class.</p>
-<ul><li>What do these affordances help you see about the digital examples you'd chosen?</li> <li>What to your examples help you understand about how Murray defines these affordances?</li> <li>How well do Murray's descriptions line up with your own expectations of what's entailed by being "digital"?</li></ul>
+<ul><li>What do these affordances help you see about the digital examples you'd chosen?</li> <li>What do your examples help you understand about how Murray defines these affordances?</li> <li>How well do Murray's descriptions line up with your own expectations of what's entailed by being "digital"?</li></ul>
 </div>

 Again, let's try to use the [shared notes doc](https://bit.ly/dsam2024fall-notes) if possible.